QMeqGR/qm-maxima/README.txt

      (%o2)                       [tpket, [[   ], [   ]]]
                                           [ 0 ]  [ 1 ]

-   Abstract kets and bras are assumed to be orthonormal as shown in the following example.
+   Abstract kets and bras are assumed to be orthonormal as shown below.

      (%i1) declare([a,b],complex);
      (%o1)                                done